Social Security Disability Law Firm

 While having all your documentation in good order does not guarantee a first-time approval, being prepared improves your chances and also helps in the event that your initial claim is denied.
 Here are good tips for claimants:

-Determine your eligibility for Social Security Disability benefits — Eligibility is based on your work history and your medical condition.
+Determine your eligibility for benefits — Eligibility is based on your work history and your medical condition.
 If you are not yet of full retirement age and you have a total disability that keeps you out of work for at least one year, you may qualify.
 Disabilities may be physical, cognitive, psychiatric or psychological, but they must be on the list of impairments and conditions recognized by the Social Security Administration.

 Do not delay in filing a claim — At the very minimum, there is a five-month waiting period before you are owed disability benefits.
 However, since the start date is not the date on which you filed but rather the established onset date, you may have to wait even longer.
 The sooner you file the sooner you may be able to receive benefits.